neuefische/web-exercises/sessions/recap-project-5/art-gallery-app/README.md

 Download the [Favorite Icon](./assets/heart.svg) and save it in a folder named "assets" within your app's main directory.

+## Deploy your Project to Vercel
+Follow [these instructions](https://github.com/neuefische/web-protocol-template/blob/main/docs/deployment-vercel.md) to deploy the project to Vercel.

 ---

 ## User Stories